Nuki89/finance-manager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## How to Use
-1. Open the application in your browser
+1. Open the application in your browser.
-2. Create an account or log in
+2. Create an account.
-3. Start adding your incomes, expenses, and savings
+3. Start adding your incomes, expenses, and savings.
-4. Take control of your finances with Finance Manager
+4. Take control of your finances with "Coiny" Finance Manager.